 MORTGAGE CANCELLATION (Only if applicable)

 Depending on your fiscal status as vendor we may need to obtain a fiscal certificate for you.
-Apart from this, the buyer will want to see a confirmation from the community which shows your (financial) status as community member.
+Apart from this, the buyer will want to see a confirmation from the community which shows your (financial) status as community member, as these fees must be paid up to date prior to completion.

 DEBTS RELATED TO THE UTILITIES OF THE PROPERTY

-Payments related to water, electricity, IBI tax, Basura tax or property owners association will need to be up to date when completion is signed.
-The purchaser could deduct the necessary amounts to pay on your behalf any outstanding bills, if there were any.
+Payments related to water, electricity, IBI tax, Basura tax or to the property owners' association (the community) will need to be up to date when completion is signed.
+The purchaser could deduct the necessary amounts to pay on your behalf any of the outstanding bills, if any.

 As many payment dates (community, IBI, Basura etc) do usually not coincide with the completion date, we will carry out a calculation to determine which part of the payments made in advance should be reimbursed by the buyer.
 This balance will be taken into account to calculate the final amount to be received from the buyer.

-On the day of the handover of the property, the Title Deeds of the property are signed.
+On the day of the handover of the property, the Title Deeds of the property are signed into the new owner’s name.
 This formal act takes place before a Spanish Notary.
-The Spanish Notary will verify the identity of both parties, and the formal legal representation, will check that the basic legal formalities of the Deeds are in order, and will sign the Title Deeds too.
+The Spanish Notary will verify the identity of both parties, and the formal legal representation, and will check that the basic legal formalities of the Deeds are in order.
+The Notary will also sign the Title Deeds.

 The utility contracts will normally be taken over by the buyers.
-They should not be cancelled as the buyers may encounter problems to re-connect.
-The registrations for IBI / Basura will be cancelled automatically when the buyers complete their inscriptions.
+They should not be cancelled as the buyers may encounter problems/additional expenses to re-connect.
+The registrations for IBI/Basura will be cancelled automatically when the buyers complete the purchase.

-This power of attorney can be signed in Spain in front of a Spanish Notary, or at your nearest notary office in your country, with the assistance of one of our members of staff.
+This power of attorney can be signed in Spain in front of a Spanish Notary, or at your nearest notary office in your home country, with the assistance of your Lawyer.
+We would always suggest that you use a local based Lawyer to handle the purchase/sale of your property, and to NEVER use a Lawyer based outside of Spain.

-As you are non-residents vendors, you are obliged by Law to pay this tax at the time of the sale of your property in Spain: it is the so called Capital Gains Tax (government tax).
-This tax is 19% of the profit obtained with the sale: 19% of the value on the sale deeds, less the value on the purchase deeds, plus the costs incurred with the purchase.
-To the resulting amount, we have to apply certain temporal coefficients depending on the time elapsed since you bought the property.
+As you are non-residents vendors, you are obliged by Law to pay this tax at the time of the sale of your property in Spain: it is the so-called Capital Gain Tax (government tax).
+This tax is 19% of the profit obtained with the sale (increasing to 24% if you are based outside of the EU, for example, in the UK): 19% (or 24%) of the value on the sale deeds, less the value on the purchase deeds, plus the costs incurred with the purchase.
+To the resulting amount, your Lawyer will apply certain temporal coefficients depending on the time elapsed since you bought the property.
 This tax is paid in two stages:

 The purchaser is obliged by Law to withhold the 3% of the declared sale price (this will be stated in the deeds).
 This tax deduction is obligatory and cannot be avoided; the notary public will make sure that this 3% has been deducted.
-This amount is paid by the purchaser on your behalf, and therefore he is responsible to make sure that this payment is made to the Tax Authorities.
+This amount is paid by the purchaser on your behalf, and therefore the buyer is responsible to make sure that this payment is made to the relevant tax authorities.
 This tax deduction is a payment on account of this tax.

 In order to be entitled to such refund, you must be up to date with payment of your non-residents tax, which is due once a year.

-This is a local tax on the increase of the value of urban land, and the normal practice is for the vendor to pay it.
-Normally, the amount of this tax is not very high, it depends on where the property is located and the number of years elapsed since you became owners.
-Plusvalia has to be paid within the first month after the sale of a property and we could also assist you in paying this local tax.
-In some cases, the buyer’s representative will insist on retaining this amount and he/she will take responsibility for arranging payment of this tax.
+This is a local tax based upon the increase of the value of urban land, and the normal practice is for the vendor to pay.
+In general, this amount tends to not be very high, it depends on where the property is located, and the number of years elapsed since you became owners.
+Plusvalia has to be paid within the first month after the sale of a property and your Lawyer should assist you in paying this local tax.
+In some cases, the buyer’s representative will insist on retaining this amount and he/she will take responsibility for arranging payment of the tax.
 The Plus Valia amount can be calculated once we know:

-2) the date that the property was bought
+2) The date that the property was purchased.

-3) the date that the property is sold (the date that the property will be transferred to the new owner).
+3) The date that the property was sold (the date that the property will be transferred to the new owner)br>

 Once a buyer has been found and a price has been agreed, your Lawyer will prepare a breakdown related to the sale in which you will be able to see all related costs, fees and taxes.
-Legal fees for representing you in the sale of your property tend to be around 0,8% to 1% of the selling price with a minimum of 1200 euros, plus IVA (VAT at 21%).
+Legal fees for representing you in the sale of your property tend to be around 0,8% to 1% of the selling price with a minimum of 1,200 euros+IVA (VAT at 21%).